All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - The Reveal: She knows Bartholomew Kuma and what he was like as a king before the World Government changed him into a Pacifista.

-- Screw This, I'm Outta Here!: When Admiral Kizaru comes knocking she understands that it's no use to fight him back and flees.
+- Screw This, I'm Outta Here!: When Admiral Kizaru comes knocking, she understands that it's no use to fight him and flees.

-- "Shaggy Dog" Story: She manages to escape the purge in Sabaody only to be caught by Blackbeard and end up chained in front of Akainu, instead of entering the New World right away.
-However, she has escaped once more and reached Maregeoise.
+- "Shaggy Dog" Story: She manages to escape the purge in Sabaody only to be defeated by Blackbeard and end up chained in front of Akainu, instead of entering the New World right away.
+However, she has escaped once more and reached Mariejois.